-To promote proper break-in of your new vehicle drivetrain components the following guidelines are recommended:
+To promote proper break-in of your new vehicle drivetrain components, the following guidelines are recommended:

 NOTE: Trailer towing requires special rear axle lubricant.
-Refer to "Fluids.
-Lubricants. and Genuine Parts" in Section 7 for more information.
+Refer to "Fluids, Lubricants, and Genuine Parts" in Section 7 for more information.

-• Avoid towing a trailer for the first 500 miles (805 km) of vehicle operation.
+• Avoid towing a trailer for the first 500 mi (805 km) of vehicle operation.
 Doing so may damage your vehicle.

-Perform the maintenance listed in Section 8 of this manual.
+Perform the maintenance listed in the "Maintenance Schedule."
+Refer to Section 8 of this manual.
 When towing a trailer, never exceed the GAWR, or GCWR, ratings.